jlangch/venice/doc/readme/concurrency.md

 ```

 `schedule-delay` returns a future that can be dereferenced to get the
-scheduled function’s value or canceled to abort the execution.
+scheduled function’s value or to cancel the waiting execution.
 `(deref s)` blocks the current thread until the result gets available.

 ```clojure